yaza11/maspim/msi_workflow/data/README.md

 This object needs a table with compounds as columns (plus the x and y coordiantes of the data pixels).
 Each row corresponds to a data pixel.
-The recommended way is to use the set_feature_table_from_spectra method, but it is always possible to inject the data by
+The recommended way is to use the inject_feature_table_from method, but it is always possible to inject the data by
 ```python
 msi.feature_table = ft